Michael Lapsley: Post-apartheid work

 In 1993, he became Chaplain of the Trauma Centre for Victims of Violence and Torture in Cape Town, which assisted the country's Truth and Reconciliation Commission (TRC).
 This work led to the establishment, in 1998, of the Institute for Healing of Memories (IHOM) in Cape Town.
 The IHOM aims to allow many more South Africans to tell their stories in workshops where they work through their trauma.

 The IHOM is based in Cape Town, South Africa, but Fr Michael has worked in many other countries, in Africa and across the world.
 The organisation now works with groups including those affected by political violence; those affected and infected by HIV and AIDS; refugees and asylum seekers; prisoners and war veterans.
 The IHOM is also a not for profit organisation in the United States.

 Lapsley is a graduate of the Australian College of Theology, the National University of Lesotho and the University of Zimbabwe.
 He has 6 honorary doctorates from the Macquarie University in Sydney, Australia, the University of KwaZulu-Natal and the University of the Western Cape in South Africa and Liverpool Hope University in the United Kingdom, and the Virginia Theological Seminary in the United States, and Rhodes University in South Africa and He has been awarded the Queen's Service Medal by the Government of New Zealand for service to Southern African communities.
-He is also Honorary Consul for New Zealand in Cape Town for 18 years.
+He is also Honorary Consul for New Zealand in Cape Town.

 He was the subject of the biographical work Priest and Partisan: A South African Journey (1996) by his fellow South African priest and theologian Michael Worsnip, with a foreword by Nelson Mandela.

 The Government of the Western Cape awarded him the Order of the Disa.

 Nelson Mandela said of him, "Michael’s life represents a compelling metaphor: We read about a foreigner who came to our country and was transformed by what he saw of the injustices of apartheid.
 His life is part of the tapestry of many long journeys and struggles of our people and "Michael Lapsley's life is part of the tapestry of the many long journeys and struggles of our people."

 Fr Michael was vice president of the South African Council of Churches from 2014 - 2017.